BluPix/klipper_macros/README.md

-# klipper_macros for Voron Trident/V2/V0
+# Klipper Macros for Voron Trident/V2/V0
 WORK IN PROGRESS

 These are my macros for my Voron V0.1 and Trident, but should work on any enclosed 3d printer like the Voron V2.4.